 The best way to increase surrender value faster than by making premium payments in a timely manner is to make greater payments to the insurance company.

 With a whole life insurance policy, this may require approval from the insurance company, though any excess premium payment is held in an escrow account, the value of which will be returned to policy owners upon surrender.
 Whole life insurance policies also allow owners to chose where to direct dividend payments.
-Directing dividend payments either into the cash value of the insurance, or to buy more paid up whole life insurance, will help increase the surrender value over time.
+Directing dividend payments either into the cash value of the insurance, or to buy more paid-up whole life insurance, will help increase the surrender value over time.

 Universal and variable universal life insurance policies have flexible premium payment schedules.
 This means that it is possible to pay more than the illustrated premium, as long as you adhere to TAMRA 7 pay limits (MEC rules) as well as guideline premium limits.
 By paying more into the policies, the owner can expect a higher total return within the policy.
 Funding these universal policies well, especially initially, will ensure that surrender value stays high.
-If the performance of the policies is greater than expected, surrender value will also increase proportionally to the rate of return.
+If the performance of the policies is greater than expected, the surrender value will also increase proportionally to the rate of return.
 By directing investments differently within a variable policy, an owner may affect their rate of return significantly, and thereby their surrender value.

 How To Access Surrender Value